 Social media marketing can be expensive and have a low impact—if you don’t know what you’re doing.

-When you’re setting up social media ads, we suggest narrowing your audience to be only within a certain distance from your store.
-We call the act of narrowing your ad’s reach by state, province, city, zip or postal code is called geotargeting.
-This achieves two things:
+If you’re looking to get people into your physical store, we suggest narrowing your audience to be only within a certain distance from your location.
+We call the act of narrowing your ad’s reach by state, province, city, zip or postal code geotargeting.

 - The only people getting your Black Friday ads are located near your business and are more likely to visit your store and make a purchase.